Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Form: Antenna Transceiver Design

 \paragraph{Hardware Architecture and System Model}

 Generally speaking, active RISs can be implemented by two types of hardware architectures.
 The first uses the cascaded amplifying and phase-shifting circuit shown in Fig.~\ref{ris_fig}(b), which is the combination of an operational amplifier (op-amp) and a phase shifter \cite{kishor2011amplifying}.
 The weak incident signal is amplified by the op-amp prior to phase-shift adjustment by a PIN- or varactor diode circuit.
-The second active RIS implementation can be realized using load modulation circuits based on components like tunnel diodes \cite{amato2018tunneling} and complementary metal-oxide-semiconductor (CMOS) devices \cite{landsberg2017low}, as shown in Fig.~\ref{ris_fig}(c).
-Taking the tunnel diode \cite{amato2018tunneling} as an example, application of a proper bias voltage allows it to operate in a region exhibiting negative differential resistance, thereby establishing an active load impedance (or equivalently a negative resistance) for the reflecting element.
+The second active RIS implementation can be realized using load modulation circuits based on components like tunnel diodes \cite{amato2018tunneling} and complementary metal-oxide-semiconductor (CMOS) devices \cite{landsberg2017low}, as shown in Fig.~\ref{ris_fig}(c). { Discussion of an active RIS prototype that operates at $3.5$ GHz frequency band and has $64$ elements for signal amplification can be found in \cite{10001687}.} Taking the tunnel diode \cite{amato2018tunneling} as an example, application of a proper bias voltage allows it to operate in a region exhibiting negative differential resistance, thereby establishing an active load impedance (or equivalently a negative resistance) for the reflecting element.
 Consequently, the amplitude of the reflected signals is increased by converting DC power into RF power, while the phase shift is adjusted by tuning the circuit capacitance.
 While the hardware and energy cost of an active RIS is larger than for nearly-passive RISs, it is still considerably smaller than for conventional full-duplex (FD) relays \cite{kang2023activemag}.

 For an active RIS, let $x_m \in \mathbb{C}$ denote the incident signal on the $m$-th active RIS element, where $m \in \{1,\ldots, M\}$ and $M$ is the number of RIS elements.
 With reflection-based amplifiers supported by a power supply, the reflected and amplified signal at the $m$-th active RIS element can be modeled as